 After having spent a few years in Italy, France, and Hungary, I moved to London.
 I started to experience the British weather, which was quite tough for me.
 So I decided to leave again.
 I bought a ticket to Tanzania.
 One day, when I was walking around the local Maasai market, I found a pair of flip-flops made of car tires.
 The moment I saw it, I knew immediately that it is what I want to do.
 There are so many used tires in Europe, but no one does anything about them.

 I started to contact companies about car tire cutting techniques.
-Before they came back to me, I also realized that I could already start experimenting with bicycle tires.
+Before they came back to me, I also realised that I could already start experimenting with bicycle tires.
 So I bought the tools, and started to collect bicycle tires myself.
 I cleaned them in the bathroom of my mom, who got quite upset.
 A few weeks later, my first belt was born.
 I am not a professional belt maker, but I don’t stop just because I don’t know.
 Actually, the more I don’t know, the more I want to know.
 I invent new ideas, which work well for me.
 I don’t like to look for tire upcycling ideas.
 I like to create everything on my own.
 Slowly, I found my own techniques, and I used them to make other things such as jewelries, handbags, skirts etc. Now I am about to launch my first sandal collection.
 I have a good connection with tires.
 I think when you realize that you are talented in something, and in my case, I am talented in tires, then you just can’t stop.

 It has been two and a half years now, but financially it is still really challenging.
 The hardest was the first year.
 I remember I was calculating how much rice I could eat so that I could pay my rent and survive the week.
 Whatever you earned, you had to invest it back.
 You had to buy machineries, go to the events.
-Sometimes you put a lot of money in, and you think now things will change, only to realize later that it is not the case.
+Sometimes you put a lot of money in, and you think now things will change, only to realise later that it is not the case.
 So you lose money again, which makes it even harder.
 But I never thought about giving up, because I believed that one day it would become a beautiful business.
 My long-term vision is to create a brand, partnering with small local manufactories to upcycle lots of tires, and to sell them locally.
 In this way, we can make a much bigger impact in this world.
 We have to be conscious about what materials we are using and what impact we are making on our planet.
 I believe that sustainable fashion is the future.

 Whenever I see something that I’m interested, I always jump in, even when people tell me not to.
 I am quite stubborn in this aspect.
 I want to explore, to try.
 Because if you don’t, you would never know.
 I definitely don’t want to die one day, thinking that I could have done something but I never tried.
 If you really feel miserable in your job, then just spend one hour or two every day exploring something new.
 Try what you believe is the reason you are here for.
 If you do something that you really like, this is the real success, because this is what makes you happy.